Maryland Will & Trust Attorneys Dedicated to Providing Personalized Estate Planning Guidance

 The first and most essential step in an estate plan is drafting a will.
 If there is no written, verified expression of your wishes in the event of your death, then state law will decide what becomes of your legacy.
 Our team believes that every individual’s story and circumstances are unique.
 You have concerns and preferences which should be protected after you pass away.
 Here is small sampling of the myriad of subjects your will can address:

 - The future care of your minor or disabled child.

 - Distributions of your monetary assets and personal property.

 - Transfers of title to real property, such as your home.

 - Limitations on the transfer of assets based upon family concerns.

 - Funeral services and/or burial instructions.

 There are an innumerable amount of good reasons to have a will.
 Even if you currently have a will, many common life events will require you to amend your current will.
+As our founding attorney, Gary Altman, often says, “Having an outdated will can be as risky as having no will at all.”
 Here a just a few reasons to consider having your will amended or redrafted: